masternodes/vps/README.md

 * implement a binary option (?)
 * check if masternode user already exists before creation
 * output masternode.conf template for controller wallet at the end of setup
+* output all supported cryptos as list within help

 # Errors
 * currently not fully idempotent